boomitsheth/airbnb_reviews_analytics/README.md

 ### Business Problem Solved:
 Considering yourself key business stakeholder, I wanted to know, how are airbnb performing in one of my favourite city, Amesterdam!
-<br>Question 1: How much are the top AIRBNB owners making in Amesterdam?
+<br>Question 1: How much are the top Airbnb owners making in Amesterdam?
 <br>Question 2: Who are the potential customer list for Airbnb Cleaning Business?

 Tools used: MySQL, MySQL Workbench, Python, WinZip